 This is the first wholly new mainline Final Fantasy game since Final Fantasy 15 (opens in new tab) and, in true series form, it appears to star brand new characters in a whole new world.
 And by all appearances, its going to play like something between FFVII Remake and a Kaiju battle film.

 Here's everything we know, and have speculated, about Final Fantasy 16:

-When does Final Fantasy 16 release?
+Final Fantasy 16 release date

-Will we see Final Fantasy 16 at E3?
+Final Fantasy 16 Trailers

 The game seems to star the personal bodyguard of a prince named Joshua.
 We also hear familiar names from the series like Shiva, Phoenix, and Ifrit.
 With little to go on story-wise, the big highlight here is the setting, which appears to be more medieval this time around.
 That's a stark difference from FF15 (and other games in the series), which melded magic and monsters with modern trappings like electronics and cars.

 Final Fantasy 16 Gameplay